Suneeh/LoldleUnlimited/loldle/README.md

 - Make ENTER Key work for guessing Champions
 - Make the app visually pleasing
 - Write Unit Tests for all methods
+- Update the champion-data.ts
+- Write importer for the champion-data.ts